There are no prerequisites for any course. The maximum number of students for any course is 32.

 (6010) 1 Hour— Dr. Jonathan Black-Branch

-The course covers England's contemporary legal system.
-Topics covered include the courts, the organization of the legal profession, the nature of the practice of law in England, access to civil and criminal justice, and alternative dispute resolution.
+This course covers on England's contemporary legal system.
+Topics include the courts, the organization of the legal profession, the nature of the practice of law in England, access to civil and criminal justice, and alternative dispute resolution.